 BA, M.Sc.
 Guelph, PhD Waterloo - Associate Professor

-BSE Azad, M.Sc., PhD Putra Malaysia - Assistant Professor
+BSE Azad, M.Sc., PhD Putra Malaysia - Associate Professor

 B.A.Sc., M.A.Sc.
 Waterloo, PhD McMaster, P.Eng., FIET, FEC - Associate Professor